bamlab/dev-standards/ops/docker/deploy-with-https.mo.md

 ./start.sh
 ```

-You should have the following error:
+You should have the following error because the port 80 is already used by your app docker:

 ```
 ERROR: for nginx-web  Cannot start service nginx-web: driver failed programming external connectivity on endpoint nginx-web (4c0105fe57d370c99c0a143c967d1b8737006a4138618e1defebc4bab4e42d11): Bind for 0.0.0.0:80 failed: port is already allocated